The Software “RP Q-switch”

 - Both four-level lasers and quasi-three-level lasers can be treated.
 This means that the software can also be applied to Yb:YAG lasers, for example.

-- There can also be up to three different amplification stages outside the laser cavity.
+- There can also be up to three different amplification stages outside the laser resonator.
 Their saturation characteristics are modeled in detail.

 - The software can calculate pulse parameters like energy, peak power, duration, and temporal position.
 Also, it can be used for monitoring various other parameters of interest for the laser engineer, such as the temporal evolution of the laser gain or the bleaching of a saturable absorber.